-ActiveControl includes a capability to add Custom Tabs on a Business Task.
+ActiveControl includes a capability to add Custom Tabs on a Business Task or Transport Form level.

 This can be useful for customers that want to add a large number of custom fields within ActiveControl to track additional information, but don't want them all to appear on the General tab as it would result in lots of vertical scrolling.

-Custom tabs are visible on the Business Task in the ActiveControl Windows GUI and Web UI and also in the SAP GUI.
+Custom tabs are visible on the Business Task and Transport Form screens in the ActiveControl Windows GUI and Web UI and also in the SAP GUI.